-Su ummary of the Rights Offering Securities to be Offered We are distributing to you, at no charge, one non-transferable Subscription Right to purchase one Unit for every share of our common stock (or share of common stock issuable upon exercise of our certain outstanding warrants) that you owned on the Record Date.
+Summary of the Rights Offering Securities to be Offered We are distributing to you, at no charge, one non-transferable Subscription Right to purchase one Unit for every share of our common stock (or share of common stock issuable upon exercise of our certain outstanding warrants) that you owned on the Record Date.
 Each Unit consists of one share of our Preferred Stock and 125 Warrants.
 Size of Offering 8,000 Units.
 Subscription Price \$1,000 per Unit.
 Series C Convertible Preferred Stock Each share of Preferred Stock will be convertible, at our option at any time on or after the first anniversary of the expiration of the rights offering or at the option of the holder at any time, into the number of shares of our common stock determined by dividing the \$1,000 stated value per share of the Preferred Stock by a conversion price of \$4.00 per share, subject to adjustment.
 The Preferred Stock has certain conversion rights and dividend rights.
 Warrants Each Warrant entitles the holder to purchase one share of our common stock at an exercise price of \$4.40 per share, subject to adjustment, from the date of issuance through its expiration five years from the date of issuance.
-The Warrants will be exercisable for cash, or, solely during any period when a registration statement for the exercise of the Warrants is not in effect, on a cashless basis, at any time and from time to time after the date of issuance.
+The Warrants will be exercisable for cash, or, during any period when a registration statement for the exercise of the Warrants is not in effect, on a cashless basis, at any time and from time to time after the date of issuance.
+In addition, if on any trading day after 90 days after the closing date of the Rights Offering the daily volume weighted average price of our common stock fails to exceed the exercise price of the Warrants, the Warrants will be exercisable on a cashless basis at any time and from time to time after such occurrence, with each Warrant to purchase one share of common stock being exchanged for 0.9 of a share of common stock.
 There is no public trading market for the Warrants and they will not be listed for trading on Nasdaq or any other securities exchange or market.
-We may redeem the Warrants for \$0.001 per Warrant if our common stock closes above \$13.20 per share for ten consecutive trading days, provided that we may not do so prior to the first anniversary of expiration of the Rights Offering.
+We may redeem the Warrants for \$0.001 per Warrant if our common stock closes above \$13.20 per share for ten consecutive trading days and on each such day the dollar trading volume exceeds \$250,000, provided that we may not do so prior to the first anniversary of expiration of the Rights Offering.
 Record Date 5:00 p.m., Eastern Time, May 21, 2019.
 Basic Subscription Rights Your Basic Subscription Right will entitle you to purchase one Unit at the Subscription Price.
 Over-Subscription Privilege If you exercise your Basic Subscription Rights in full, you may also choose to purchase a portion of any Units that are not purchased by our other stockholders or warrant holders through the exercise of their Basic Subscription Rights, subject to proration and stock ownership limitations described elsewhere in this prospectus.
-Expiration Date The Subscription Rights will expire at 5:00 p.m., Eastern Time, on June 5, 2019.
-Procedure for Exercising Subscription Rights To exercise your Subscription Rights, you must take the following steps: If you are a record holder of our common stock or certain outstanding warrants issued, as of the Record Date, you must deliver payment and a properly completed Rights Certificate to the Subscription Agent to be received before 5:00 p.m., Eastern Time, on June 5, 2019.
-You may deliver the documents and payments by first class mail or courier service.
-If you use first class mail for this purpose, we recommend using registered mail, properly insured,
+Expiration Date The Subscription Rights will expire at 5:00 p.m., Eastern Time, on June 12, 2019.